malditogeek/vmux/README.md

 ## Plugin-free video calls in your browser using WebRTC

-There's a public instance of this app running at http://vmux.co
+There's a public instance of the app running at http://vmux.co.
+Hosting courtesy of [Nodejitsu Open Source initiative.](http://opensource.jit.su/)

 ## Browser support